-XINYI HOU, Huazhong University of Science and Technology, China YANJIE ZHAO, Huazhong University of Science and Technology, China YUE LIU, Monash University, Australia ZHOU YANG, Singapore Management University, Singapore KAILONG WANG, Huazhong University of Science and Technology, China LI LI, Beihang University, China XIAPU LUO, The Hong Kong Polytechnic University, China DAVID LO, Singapore Management University, Singapore JOHN GRUNDY, Monash University, Australia HAOYU WANG[†], Huazhong University of Science and Technology, China
+Large Language Models for Software Engineering: A Systematic Literature Review

+XINYI HOU, Huazhong University of Science and Technology, China

+YANJIE ZHAO, Huazhong University of Science and Technology, China

+YUE LIU, Monash University, Australia

+ZHOU YANG, Singapore Management University, Singapore

+KAILONG WANG, Huazhong University of Science and Technology, China

+Ll Ll, Beihang University, China

+XIAPU LUO, The Hong Kong Polytechnic University, China

+DAVID LO, Singapore Management University, Singapore

+JOHN GRUNDY, Monash University, Australia

+HAOYU WANG[†], Huazhong University of Science and Technology, China

 Large Language Models (LLMs) have significantly impacted numerous domains, including Software Engineering (SE).
 Many recent publications have explored LLMs applied to various SE tasks.
 Nevertheless, a comprehensive understanding of the application, effects, and possible limitations of LLMs on SE is still in its early stages.
 To bridge this gap, we conducted a systematic literature review (SLR) on LLM4SE, with a particular focus on understanding how LLMs can be exploited to optimize processes and outcomes.
-We select and analyze 395 research papers from January 2017 to January 2024 to answer four key research questions (RQs).
+We selected and analyzed 395 research papers from January 2017 to January 2024 to answer four key research questions (RQs).
 In RQ1, we categorize different LLMs that have been employed in SE tasks, characterizing their distinctive features and uses.
 In RQ2, we analyze the methods used in data collection, preprocessing, and application, highlighting the role of well-curated datasets for successful LLM for SE implementation.
 RQ3 investigates the strategies employed to optimize and evaluate the performance of LLMs in SE.
 Finally, RQ4 examines the specific SE tasks where LLMs have shown success to date, illustrating their practical contributions to the field.
-From the answers to these RQs, we discuss the current state-of-the-art and trends, identifying gaps in existing research, and flagging promising areas for future study.
+From the answers to these RQs, we discuss the current state-of-the-art and trends, identifying gaps in existing research, and highlighting promising areas for future study.
 Our artifacts are publicly available at https://github.com/xinyi-hou/LLM4SE_SLR.